The 10 states with the worst health care, according to patients

 Mississippi stands out as a clear outlier.

 The report notes that rates of skipped recommended tests or procedures climb above 40% in states such as Texas and Montana as well, compared with fewer than 21% in Iowa and Massachusetts.
-Those state-level differences illustrate how much location can influence whether people follow through on care their clinicians recommend.
+Those state-level differences illustrate how much location can influence whether people follow through on the care their clinicians recommend.

 Quality and preventive care lag behind in low-ranking states